 - New MAR FLL Challenge Programming Tools

 - Google Slides Presentation

 - Suite of Spike and EV3 My Blocks Available

 - All available on GitHub FLL Gyro and Line Follow My Blocks

-- New Spike 3.0 version out soon...
+- Spike 3.0 version out, new 2024 version coming soon...

 - Discussion on Weekly "Lets Be Frank"

 - Wednesdays at 7:30PM, see Calendar for details

-- You can bring Robot and Computer (battery power)

-- No competition table in the judging room!!

-- Robot Presentation: (5 minutes)

-- Be prepared to discuss the robot and the design process.
+- You can bring Robot and Computer (battery power) - No competition table in the judging room!! - Robot Presentation: (5 minutes) - Prepare to discuss the robot and the design process. - Judging Q&A: (5 minutes) - Mechanical Design, Programming, Strategy, and Innovation

-- Please do not include videos of runs.

-- Judging Q&A: (5 minutes)

-- Mechanical Design, Programming, Strategy, and Innovation